 Audience attributes allow you to choose your audience from a set of targeting dimensions.
 This criterion is divided into 5 sections:

 - job experience

-Matched audiences allows you to customize LinkedIn ad targeting with your own company data.
+Matched audiences allow you to customize LinkedIn ad targeting with your own company data.
 This will help you re-engage website visitors with website retargeting.
 You can choose a list that was previously uploaded or upload a new list.
 It can take up to 48 hours for your matched audience to fully process and begin surfing.

 2. LinkedIn Ad Designs & Formats

-Sponsored content shows up directly in the newsfeed of professions you are targeting and is useful in raising awareness, increasing blog or landing page traffic and boosting your follower count.
+Sponsored content shows up directly in the newsfeed of professions you are targeting and is useful in raising awareness, increasing blog or landing page traffic, and boosting your follower count.

 They come in three formats: